-- ▶Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks - >Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks. - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff.

-15. Training
+16. Training

-15.1 All staff
+16.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
-This training will be regularly updated and will be in line with advice from the 3 safeguarding partners.
+All staff members will undertake safeguarding and child protection training at induction, including on whistle- blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+This training will be regularly updated (at least annually) and will be in line with advice from the 3 safeguarding partners.
+The training will have regard to the Teachers' Standards.